-Working with Prof. Kathleen Cunningham
+Working with Prof. Kathleen and David Cunningham

 Empirically, I seek to understand the different instruments China wields to influence other countries’ domestic and foreign policies.
 Specifically, my work explores the conditions under which exposure to China’s economic instruments such as foreign aid and investment or media propaganda drive people to see China more positively (or negatively).

 Theoretically, I am inspired by models of bounded rationality whereby individuals can simultaneously hold incongruent beliefs; respond to environmental triggers such as frames, priming, and cues; and are susceptible to myriad cognitive biases.
 Much of my past and current work situates these micro-level mechanisms in the context of international relations.

 Methodologically, I believe the correct, and best, approach to causal inference depends on the question and context.
 As a result, I strive to constantly learn new research methods and develop novel techniques when necessary.
 Knowledge advances as our collective toolkit grows.
 I therefore maintain open source standards for all my work.